vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 ---

 OK.
 So you are an devops engineer and a religious devOps engineer should be practicsing and using Git.
 Not to mention the enormous benifits provided by git, its without doubt is the best SCM available there.
 Git is different from the other SCM's available in market.
-This ariticle I will be explaining basic concepts of git and the practical and useful commands of git (with not sh*t!).
+This ariticle aims at basic concepts of git with highlight on practical and useful commands.

 One of the most important job any SCM does it to give us ability to see what has changes in data/files over the period of time, and revert to any previous change when needed.
 Most of the SCM acheive this by maintaing a list of file based changes.
 Git, on the other hand does this differently and leverages snapshots.